kuleshov/lens/README.md

 Lens
 ====

 Algorithm for uncovering genomic variants and haplotypes in metagenomes from long reads.
-Lens was originally introduced in
+Lens was proposed in

 ```
 High-resolution structure of the human microbiome revealed with synthetic long reads.